yuzc19/lm-evaluation-harness/README.md

 We support wildcards in task names, for example you can run all of the machine-translated lambada tasks via `--task lambada_openai_mt_*`.

-## Saving & Caching Results
+## Saving Results

 To save evaluation results provide an `--output_path`.
 We also support logging model responses with the `--log_samples` flag for post-hoc analysis.

-> [!TIP]
-> Use `--use_cache <DIR>` to cache evaluation results and skip previously evaluated samples when resuming runs of the same (model, task) pairs.
-Note that caching is rank-dependent, so restart with the same GPU count if interrupted.
-You can also use --cache_requests to save dataset preprocessing steps for faster evaluation resumption.
+Additionally, one can provide a directory with `--use_cache` to cache the results of prior runs.
+This allows you to avoid repeated execution of the same (model, task) pairs for re-scoring.

 To push results and samples to the Hugging Face Hub, first ensure an access token with write access is set in the `HF_TOKEN` environment variable.
 Then, use the `--hf_hub_log_args` flag to specify the organization, repository name, repository visibility, and whether to push results and samples to the Hub - [example dataset on the  HF Hub](https://huggingface.co/datasets/KonradSzafer/lm-eval-results-demo).
 For instance: